-They O2 wrench comes in a boring blister pack which gives you a look at the tool itself, a plastic carrying case and a paracord lanyard.
-The tool itself is 440 steel and looks to be nicely constructed, with a surprisingly long blade for a small tool. of course, this means the carrying case is a must if you are to avoid knifing yourself in the leg while bending down to pick up your shopping.
+They O2 wrench comes in a rather boring blister pack which gives you a look at the tool itself, a plastic carrying case and a paracord lanyard.
+The tool itself is 440 steel and looks to be nicely constructed, with a surprisingly long blade for a small tool.
+Of course, this means the carrying case is a must if you are to avoid knifing yourself in the leg while bending down to pick up your shopping.

 The lanyard also looks good – it’s sturdy and could actually be seen as a 6th feature.